erturklab/SCP-Nano/README.md

 ## Requirements
 ### system requirements
 Linux system with GPU (at least 10 GB GPU RAM) and CPU (at least 20 cores), and with 400 GB RAM.
+One mouse scan is x TB and the size is up to 20000 x 10000 x 1000, therefore SCP-Nano has such a large requirement on RAM.

 ### data requirements
 * Raw image data saved as a series of 16-bit TIFF files, one per z-plane.